hamzaafridi/brick-kilns/README.md

 It is not an free tool.
 In order to use I need to signup which I have and will wait for google reply.
 # Sentinel Hub
 As Abid suggested I was looking at Sentinal Hub which has a neat library in PYTHON but turns out it is commercial and not for everyday use.
+# PEPS
+This is provides sentinal products with all the search functionalities, looks promising.

 I will keep on adding more things to it.
 If you would like to contribute to this do send me an email at me@hamzaafridi.com